 - Getting intimidated by opponents

-- Performing well in practice, but losing it in competition
+- Performing well in practice, but losing in competition

-Most sports psychologists just advise you to block out distractions and “visualize yourself winning.”
-That is not enough!!!
+Most sports psychologists advice you to just block out distractions and “visualize yourself winning.”
+That is not enough!

 “No building is better than its structural foundation and no man is better than his mental foundation.”
 John Wooden

-My definition of mental toughness is when you are: Focused, Confident, Determined and Resilient…especially under pressure.
+My definition of a strong mind is when you are – Focused, Confident, Determined and Resilient, especially under pressure.

-Focused Most athletes have no idea how to improve their focus.
-I remind them that they are able to watch a movie or play a game and are completely focused.
+Most athletes don’t know how to improve their focus.
+I remind them they are able to watch a movie or play a game and they are completely focused.
 This helps them realize they have the capability to focus; they just need to learn how to bring that ability over to their sport.

-Confident I’ve heard it said that confidence comes from success.
+I’ve heard it said that confidence comes with success.
 Well then how do you get success when you don’t feel confident?
-The answer lies in redefining success!
+The answer lies in redefining success.

 Start by acknowledging your small, simple accomplishments and focusing on what you do right.
 You build confidence like a building, brick by brick, little by little.

-Determination This is what separates the good from the great players.
+This is what separates the good from the great players.
 You don’t make it into the elite sports world without it.
-Determination comes from constantly thinking about your higher reasons or bigger picture for playing.
+Determinations come from constantly thinking about your higher reasons or bigger picture for playing.
 It has to be more than just the thrill of winning to sustain you.

-When you play for a higher cause like your commitment to your family, yourself and your dreams or honoring your faith and belief systems, then your determination will go into overdrive.
+When you play for a higher cause like your commitment to your family, to yourself and to your dreams or honoring your faith and belief system, then your determination will go into overdrive.

-Resilient Every athlete will make mistakes or has some failure – it’s inevitable and part of playing sports.
-The players with real mental toughness though, know how to bounce back from that loss or choke.
+Every athlete will make mistakes or has some failures – it’s inevitable and part of playing sports.
+The players with strong mind though, know how to bounce back from that loss or choke.

 If you want to learn more about how to develop mental toughness go to: Youth Sports Mental Toughness to get your free guided visualization .mp3 download: “Perform Under Pressure” that your child can listen to on their ipod right before a game to get into a peak performance zone.